Forensic Cell Site Analysis

 Existing accredited bodies should consult their UKAS Assessment Manager in the first instance to discuss any plans for extending their scope of accreditation including potential timescales.

-For new and existing applicants for Forensic Cell Site Analysis activities please refer to all the publications and documents detailed above including, when published, the Statutory Forensic Code of Practice which will detail the technical requirements for Cell Site Analysis.
+For new and existing applicants for Forensic Cell Site Analysis activities please refer to all the publications and documents detailed above, including the Statutory Forensic Code of Practice which will detail the technical requirements for Cell Site Analysis.

 N.B – Please refer to technical bulletin in relation to agreed assessment priorities after the publication of the FSR Statutory Code of Practice – Latest Technical Bulletins – UKAS